-A six-week program covering principles of object-oriented programming, design patterns, and meta-programming in Python
+A six-week program covering principles of object-oriented programming (basic to advanced) and design patterns in Python

 For a complete program description,